vistuleB/ti3/README.md

 ## 6. Formatter

-Run `gleam run -- --fmt` in `ti2` repo for default 55 to reformat at char per line formatting or `gleam run -- --fmt 65` to format line length to 65 chars per line.
+Run `gleam run -- --fmt` in `ti2` repo for default 55 to reformat at char per line formatting or `gleam run -- --fmt <X>` to format line length to X chars per line.